nirajp82/DockerAndKubernetes/07_DockerEngine/04_StorageDriver_FileSystem.md

-# 📦 Understanding Docker File System & Storage Drivers

-## 🔍 Overview

-This guide walks you through **how Docker stores data**, specifically the **file system structure**, **storage drivers**, and **how image layers and containers** are physically stored on disk.
-It also demonstrates **how caching works during image builds** and how to inspect Docker image history.

----

 ## 📁 Default Docker File System Location

-When Docker is installed, it uses the default directory:
+When Docker is installed, it uses the default directory (in linux):

 ```
 /var/lib/docker